Get

 10. Fever

 You can take your dog’s temperature at home by following our vet-approved steps.
-A mildly elevated temperature is a common finding with infectious respiratory illnesses however, if your dog’s temperature is above 103°F it is worth contacting your veterinarian for advice as this is considered a fever.
+A mildly elevated temperature is a common finding with infectious respiratory illnesses, however, if your dog’s temperature is above 103°F, it is worth contacting your veterinarian for advice as this is considered a fever.

-A fever could indicate that your pet need antibiotics for a respiratory infection.
+A fever could indicate that your pet needs antibiotics for a respiratory infection.
 Make sure you don’t take your pet’s temperature when they are stressed or excited as this can elevate their body temperature, making the reading inaccurate.

 11. Breathing Difficulties

 Breathing difficulties or respiratory distress can occur with severe cases of kennel cough that have developed pneumonia.
-It can also occur with other severe respiratory diseases for example congestive heart failure, aspiration, brachycephalic obstructive airway syndrome, and pleural effusion.
+It can also occur with other severe respiratory diseases, for example, congestive heart failure, aspiration, brachycephalic obstructive airway syndrome, and pleural effusion.

-If your pup isn’t getting enough oxygen they won’t live for very long.
+If your pup isn’t getting enough oxygen, they won’t live for very long.
 This is why you must visit your vet immediately if you notice any sign of breathing difficulties such as using the abdomen to breathe, breathing faster than normal, gasping, and purple/ blue gums.

 pug dog lying on floor tired or sick at home